fblissjr/stiltgrass-vector/reports/google_earth_reconnaissance.md

 4. **3D perspective:**
    - Tilt view to 45-60° angle
    - Rotate around trail location
-   - Assess slope aspect (south-facing preferred)
+   - Assess terrain (flat areas or slopes - orientation not confirmed as constraint)
    - Visualize accessibility from trail to 50 yards off

 ---